vhaghani26/epigenerate/advanced_configuration.md

 sleep 5; notify test
 ```

 And you will receive an email notification about the job finishing!
+Read [Titus' explanation](https://hackmd.io/zr2cYCnQQleH2k52i4sgKQ?view) for more information on its usage.

 ## Changing Command Prompt Colors